awsdocs/aws-sdk-for-javascript-v3/doc_source/cloudwatch-examples-sending-events.md

 To set up and run this example, you must first complete these tasks:
 + Set up the project environment to run these Node TypeScript examples, and install the required AWS SDK for JavaScript and third\-party modules\.
 Follow the instructions on[ GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/cloudwatch/README.md)\.
 **Note**
-The AWS SDK for JavaScript \(V3\) is written in TypScript, so for consistency these examples are presented in TypeScript\.
-TypeScript extends JavaScript, so with minor adjustments these example can also be run in JavaScript\.
+The AWS SDK for JavaScript \(V3\) is written in TypeScript, so for consistency these examples are presented in TypeScript\.
+TypeScript extends JavaScript, so with minor adjustments these examples can also be run in JavaScript\.
+For more information, see [this article](https://aws.amazon.com/blogs/developer/first-class-typescript-support-in-modular-aws-sdk-for-javascript/) in the AWS Developer Blog\.
 + Create a shared configurations file with your user credentials\.
 For more information about providing a shared credentials file, see [Loading credentials in Node\.js from the shared credentials file](loading-node-credentials-shared.md)\.
 + Create an AWS Lambda function using the **hello\-world** blueprint to serve as the target for events\.
 To learn how, see [ Step 1: Create an AWS Lambda function](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/LogEC2InstanceState.html) in the *Amazon CloudWatch Events User Guide*\.
 + Create an IAM role whose policy grants permission to CloudWatch Events and that includes `events.amazonaws.com` as a trusted entity\.
 For more information about creating an IAM role, see [ Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.